 In 2019, the Texas SandFest awarded $355,000 to local community groups, like Port Aransas HS Scholarships, Port Aransas EMS, Port Aransas Art Center, Helping Hands Food Pantry, and many more.
 In a small city like Port Aransas, that amount is hugely appreciated and immediately put to good use in the community.

-So make plans now to head to Port Aransas this April (and every April) for the annual beach festival that has everyone left in amazement.
+So make plans now to head to Port Aransas every year for the annual beach festival that has everyone left in amazement.
 SandFest 2020 will be April 17-19 and the city will be packed with avid beach-goers ready to enjoy the warmer temperatures.
-Hope to see you there.
+Hope to see you there!

 To learn more about the annual SandFest in Port Aransas, visit www.texassandfest.org